LayerManager/layman/doc/rest.md

 - save file to workspace directory within Layman data directory
 - save basic information (name, title, access_rights) into PostgreSQL
 - for vector layers import the vector file to PostgreSQL database as new table into workspace schema, including geometry transformation to EPSG:3857
-- for raster layers normalize and compress raster file to GeoTIFF in EPSG:3857 with overviews (pyramids); NoData values are normalized as transparent only if Alpha band is not available and NoData is set for each band
+- for raster layers normalize and compress raster file to GeoTIFF in EPSG:3857 with overviews (pyramids); NoData values are normalized as transparent
 - for vector layers publish the vector table as new layer (feature type) within appropriate WFS workspaces of GeoServer
 - save bounding box into PostgreSQL
 - for vector layers